Volunteer

 Become a volunteer at Palestine Museum of Natural History (PMNH) and Palestine Institute of Biodiversity and Sustainability (PIBS).
 We have many volunteer opportunities that will enhance your skills and allow you to be part of a team that is dynamic, energetic, and making a difference locally.

-post-October 7th, 2023: International travel has been heavily restricted, but we have many opportunities for volunteering remotely, including working on research papers, writing and designing the website, and creating material for the exhibition rooms.
+post-October 7th, 2023: International travel became difficult but we still welcome volunteers and Bethlehem itself is perhaps the safest place in Palestine ("Israel").
+Also here are many opportunities for volunteering remotely, including working on research papers, writing, and designing the website, and creating material for the exhibition rooms.
 When volunteering remotely, you can dedicate as much or as little time as you wish.
 Contact us to find out more!
-Local volunteering may also be possible with longer commitments and safety considerations.
+Local volunteering is also encouraged.

 Volunteering Oppurtunities